joshdales/tundra-css/README.md

 # Tundra
 A comprehensive but not overwhelming CSS design system.

+> [!NOTE]
-Just a note that as this is currently pre v1 there may be random breaking changes as I move styles around and fiddle with the colours, and I'm sorry about that.
+> Just to say that as this is currently pre v1 there may be random breaking changes as I move styles around and fiddle with the colours, and I'm sorry about that.

 ## Naming conventions
 Variable names are prefixed with a number 0 -> 999. <br />